eyadgaran/data-visualization/README.md

 # data-visualization
-Starter code to setup monitoring and visualization environments
+Starter code to set up monitoring and visualization environments